PooKNL/Amstercats-react/README.md

 This is a personal project aimed at improving my understanding of React and using Chai/Enzyme for testing.
 I started from the ground up without Redux to make a static frontend only based on state.
 Later on added props, Redux(store) and reducers.
 This is on hold until after my holiday.
 After that my focus will be on making a prototype of the website in React and then integrating it with the backend.

+My first goal is to have a working prototype focused on features and functionality.
+Styling/design will be the focus after that.